The core values story of Roger

 Roger Freeman has worked at Meritor building axles for over 32 years, but what’s more impressive is that he has been a volunteer firefighter for over 38 years!
 He started as a junior firefighter when he was 14 years old and his dad has to drive him to calls.
 He is passionate about helping others and is dedicated to helping his community.

 As a Meritor employee, he brings this dedication and work ethic into his job at the Fletcher, NC facility.
 Roger and I chatted a lot before filming and he would tell me stories about his father and grandfather, and the influence they had on his life.
-They would tell him to create something good enough where he is willing to put his name on it.
+They would tell him to create something good enough that he is willing to put his name on it.
 And that’s what he does every day.
 This work philosophy is especially important because the axles that Roger helped make are on the trucks in his fire station.